 UFICO maintains a deferred compensation bonus plan covering certain employees.
 Under this plan, certain employees are eligible for an annual bonus.
-For the 2018 fiscal year, 75% of the calculated bonus is payable as soon as reasonably possible after the bonus is determined.
+For fiscal year 2018 and 2019, 75% of the calculated bonus is payable as soon as reasonably possible after the bonus is determined.
 The remaining 25%, plus investment earnings, is payable to the employee three years after it is earned, provided the employee has continued employment with UFICO.
-For the 2017 fiscal year, 50% was payable after the bonus is determined and 50% is deferred for three years.
-As of June 30, 2018 and 2017, \$1,275,332 and \$882,911 in bonuses and related fringe benefits, respectively, have been accrued under this plan.
+As of June 30, 2019 and 2018, \$1,721,959 and \$1,275,332 in bonuses and related fringe benefits, respectively, have been accrued under this plan.